RawTherapee/RawPedia/content/Local_Adjustments/index.md

 To activate the Inverse GHS checkbox, it may be necessary to move the 'Stretch factor' slider from 0.001 to 0.002.
 This will work only if the 'Auto Black point & White point' checkbox is unchecked.

-White point : Sets the White point for a linear stretch of the image.
+White point: Sets the White point for a linear stretch of the image.
 Any pixel with value greater than the white point input will be clipped and results in data lost.
 - Contrast gained by performing the linear stretch will be evenly distributed over the image, which will be brightened.
 Pixels with value greater than the white point will appear white and have a value of 1.0.
 - Setting this parameter to a value greater than 1 will extend the dynamic range at the high end.
 - The 'Highlight reconstruction' method has a very strong impact on the white-point value.